panzerdp/dmitripavlutin.com/content/posts/105-react-forms/index.md

 Use the HTML5 built-in form validation.
 That requires configuring your inputs with corresponding validation attributes, e.g. `required={true}` to make the input required.

-By default, when clicking form's Submit button, the browser performs full page POST to request to URL specific in the `action` attribute of the `<form>`.
-Because the form is controlled by React, you can prevent browser's default behavior by attaching an event handler to `onSubmit` event and call `event.preventDefault()`.
+By default, when clicking form's Submit button, the browser performs a full page POST request to URL specific in the `action` attribute of the `<form>`.
+But having the form controlled by React, you can prevent browser's default behavior by attaching an event handler to `onSubmit` event and calling `event.preventDefault()`.

-Also, inside the same `onSubmit` event handler you can access the form data from the corresponding state variable, and save it manually using your preferred way: usually by making an async fetch POST request.
+Also, inside the same `onSubmit` event handler you can access the form data from the corresponding state variable, and save it manually using your preferred way: by making an async fetch POST request.

-Finally, when you'd like to edit an entity, you can load the data directly into your component's form state variable.
+Finally, when you'd like to edit an entity using the form, you can load the initial data into your component's form state variable.